Nationwide Insurance: Auto, Home, and Renters

 Nationwide was founded in 1926 as the Farm Bureau Mutual Automobile Insurance Company, an auto insurer for Ohio farmers.
 The company started with 1,000 policyholders.
 By 1943, Farm Bureau Mutual had begun doing business in 12 east coast states, as well as Washington, D.C.

-In 1955, Farm Bureau Mutual officially changed its name to Nationwide, marking its goal of selling insurance all around the country.
-Since then, it’s expanded far beyond just auto insurance.
+In 1955, Farm Bureau Mutual officially changed its name to Nationwide, marking its goal of operating all around the country.
+Since then, it’s expanded far beyond covering automobiles.
 It now offers property and life insurance, banking and investment services, retirement planning, and much more.